adrian154/blog/public/blogposts/cosmic-ray/blogpost.md

 It can be difficult to distinguish a hot pixel from a cosmic ray using just one frame of data, so instead we analyze the value of a pixel across multiple frames to check for anomalies.
 Hot pixels will show a consistent value in every frame, while a genuine cosmic ray hit will stand out.

-Okay, so let's write some code to go through all the images.
-First, however, we must convert them to a format that we can read.
+Before we can get to messing with the images, we must convert them to a format that our code can read.
 My camera outputs images in Nikon's proprietary NEF format, which is not very amenable to manipulation.
 Luckily, there's an open-source tool called [dcraw](https://www.dechifro.org/dcraw/) which will take our NEFs and produce [PGMs](https://en.wikipedia.org/wiki/Netpbm), which are basically just a short header followed by uncompressed pixel data.

 If you are replicating my experiment, here is an example dcraw invocation: